 The FDA also found the cited references “not sufficient to support claims and presentations suggesting that Abilify has been demonstrated to modulate dopaminergic and serotonergic activity, or modulate neuronal activity in both hypoactive and hyperactive environments in humans.”

-According to the Department of Justice, Bristol-Myers Squibb directed its sales force to promote Abilify for children, adolescents, and elderly patients.
+According to the U.S. Department of Justice, Bristol-Myers Squibb directed its sales force to promote Abilify for children, adolescents, and elderly patients.
 The sales force tried to drum up business in nursing homes for patients suffering from dementia-related psychosis even though the FDA mandated that Abilify packaging contain a “black box” warning over its use in the treatment of dementia-related psychosis.

 How to File an Abilify Lawsuit